-Use the Load Configuration settings to specify how LoadNinja will simulate virtual users (VUs) in your scenario.
+Use the Load Configuration settings to specify how LoadNinja will simulate virtual users (VUs) in your load scenario.

 The maximum allowed duration of your load test depends on your subscription plan.